 - Simply make your coffee as you like it.

 - Add some drops of CBD oil into the coffee, depending on your preferred dosage.
 (Typically, you want to use about 5-15 mg recommended per cup.)

 Note: One other thing you should consider when making your own CBD coffee is the flavor since some oils can change the taste.
 When selecting a CBD oil, you may want to choose a specific flavor that’s used just for making coffee, like vanilla or hazelnut, which will complement that natural coffee taste.

-These recipes are fairly simple, but they give you easy ways to integrate your CBD into your daily life in a more fun and creative way.
+These recipes are pretty simple, but they give you easy ways to integrate your CBD into your daily life in a more fun and creative way.
 Baking with CBD is all about figuring out which flavors you like, how much oil to use, and how you like to consume your CBD.
 Once you get your CBD baking skills down, you can experiment with more complex ingredients, higher dosages, or even make treats for your dog or cat.